tsefat2143/Graduation-Form/README.md

   *RSESSION_SECRET
   *LSESSION_SECRET

 Run npm install to download packages and run npm start to start on localhost 3000

+Register